Reading time 3 minutes

 When the horse begins to trot for the first time after warming up, it takes a deep breath.
 However, if the diaphragm is blocked, abdominal breathing cannot be as deep as it should be.
 Inhalation is prematurely halted, triggering a coughing reflex.

-Many of us who are less athletic may relate to this sensation when they suddenly need to run, such as when a horse escapes through the fence.
+Many of us who are less athletic may relate to this sensation when they suddenly need to run, chasing after your escapee who decided the grass is greener on the other side.

 Conclusion